au-ts/libvmm/docs/MANUAL.md

 By searching for the value of the compatible field in the Linux source code (e.g `grep -ri 'amlogic,meson-gx-uart'`), you will find the corresponding driver source code.

+# API Overview

+To create a virtual machine with libvmm, you must first initialise the library itself, and the archiecture specific subsystems within the library, such as the virtual interrupt controller.
+This is accomplished by calling `guest_init()` with a `arch_guest_init_t` object in your Microkit PD s `init()` entrypoint.
+The structure of this object is architecture specific and provide details about your setup to the library.
+See [guest.h](../include/libvmm/guest.h) for more details.

+Once the library is initialised, you can load your guest's Operating System (OS).
+We provide an architecture-specific helper function `linux_setup_images()` for you to easily load a Linux kernel and initial ramdisk image according to the Linux boot protocol.

+You are free to load other OSes or bootloaders according to their protocol.
+You can convert a destination Guest Physical Address to a Host (Hypervisor) Virtual Address for copying by calling `gpa_to_hva()`.
+See [guest_ram.h](../include/libvmm/guest_ram.h) for more details on this operation.

+Once the library is initialised and the guest OS loaded, the virtual machine is ready to start.
+Before you start the VM, you will need to grant the VM access to any passthrough devices if applicable.
+For example, by calling `microkit_vcpu_x86_enable_ioport()` on x86 specifically, and making sure that the device's MMIO registers are mapped into guest RAM at the expected Guest Physical Address and their interrupts registered with `virq_register_passthrough()` generally.

+If you passed through a device and they are capable of raising an interrupt, it is crucial that you call `virq_handle_passthrough()` in the `notified()` Microkit entrypoint so that the interrupt get delivered to the guest.

+To start the VM, call the appropriate start function from [guest.h](../include/libvmm/guest.h) and return from the `init()` Microkit entrypoint.

+Faults from the VM are delivered to the `fault()` Microkit entrypoint.
+Call `fault_handle()` to handle the fault and return from `fault()` to resume the VM.
+On x86, metadata of the faults are passed via message registers.
+It's crucial that you do not attempt to write to the message registers before `fault_handle()` is called.